28 FAQs about age discrimination

 Be very careful - and take legal advice.
 Older employees are likely to have been with you longer, so using length of service as a criterion is potentially age discrimination against younger employees.
 Men may also have longer continuous service than women, so it is potentially sex discrimination too.

-However, the High Court has said in one case that using length of service as one of the criteria when selecting employees for redundancy can, in some circumstances, be objectively justified - it is not necessarily age discrimination (although using 'last in, first out' is likely to be discriminatory).
+However, the High Court has said that using length of service as one of the criteria when selecting employees for redundancy can, in some circumstances, be objectively justified - it is not necessarily age discrimination (although using 'last in, first out' is likely to be discriminatory).

 In that case, the employer argued that taking long service into account was a 'benefit'.
 The age discrimination rules contain an exception that allows an employer to use length of service as a criterion in relation to the award of a 'benefit' that is potentially discriminatory, where it fulfils a business need (eg by encouraging the loyalty or motivation, or rewarding experience, of some or all of the workers).